Antioch Brackish Water Desal Project

 - Approximately 4.3 miles of a new brine disposal pipeline to convey discharge brine the Delta Diablo Wastewater Treatment Plant for disposal into the San Joaquin River through an existing outfall.
 Discharge of brine water into the San Joaquin River will result in minor local increases in salinities that are within the tolerance range of native species.

-- Existing raw water pipeline – to convey river water to the treatment plant.
+- Existing raw water pipeline, from the San Joaquin River intake to the WTP, will be used to convey river water to the City’s water treatment plant.

-- Existing Wastewater Treatment Plant effluent water – will be blended with discharge brine to reduce the salinity and meet river discharge requirements.
+- Existing Wastewater Treatment Plant effluent waters will be blended with the R.O. brine to reduce its salinity in order to meet river discharge requirements.

-- Existing Wastewater Treatment Plant Outfall – used to convey brine water to the San Joaquin River.
+- Existing Wastewater Treatment Plant Effluent Pipeline and Delta Diablo Sanitation District Outfall will be used to convey the mixed effluent and brine water to the San Joaquin River for discharge.

 The Project facilities will predominately be located in the City of Antioch, California.
 The desalination facility will be located within the fence line of the City’s existing water treatment plant at 401 Putnam Street, Antioch and the pipeline routes will follow road right-of-ways.
 The brine will be conveyed to the Delta Diablo Wastewater Treatment Plant in Pittsburg, CA and then discharged to the San Joaquin River west of the Dow Wetlands Preserve using the existing WWTP outfall.